snesgaard/craft-your-own-magic/design/platform-shoot-em-up.md

     * Try out the component and cleanup component approach

 The goal is to do the demoing.
 The danger in continuing the whole effect discussion is that I easily get stuck in an inifite lopp, incapable of figuring out which pros outwiehgts which cons.

+Actually just tried the cleanup approach.
+Wasn't actually all that hard to replicate and it is much more straightforward.
+Goes to show I shouldn't think generally, but rather on specific needs.